UCL-ARC/Mutein/Documents/yamlmake.md

         gunzip --stdout {%gzip} > {%fastq}
 ```

 The above spawns a separate job for each member of the `sample` list.
-If more than one such placeholder is present in a path then all combinations of both lists are generated as separate jobs:
+If more than one such placeholder is present in a path then all combinations of both lists are used to generate separate jobs:

 ```
   - action:
-      name: "decompress samples"
+      name: "decompress_samples"
       exec: "local"
       sample:
         - frog